InnoChipDesign/student-projects/README.md

-# student-projects
+# Student Projects
-Repository with a list of FPGA student projects completed at Innopolis University during various courses
+Repository with a list of FPGA projects completed by students at Innopolis University during various courses